Criteria for posterior consistency: Some examples, conclusions and discussion

 \subsection{Conclusions and discussion}

-It appears safe to conclude that the approach proposed here is more versatile than Schwartz's theorem: its flexibility allows that we `tailor' the prior to the problem using model properties, rather than being forced to deal with Kullback-Leibler neighbourhoods.
+It appears safe to conclude that the approach proposed is versatile where Schwartz's theorem and the Ghosal-Ghosh-van~der~Vaart theorem are not applicable: the extra flexibility allows that we `tailor' the prior to the problem using model properties, rather than being forced to deal with Kullback-Leibler neighbourhoods or second-order sub-neighbourhoods.

-Technically, our proposal is based on the same quantities that play a central role in \cite{Wong95} and \cite{Kleijn06}.
-The former makes extensive use of Hellinger transforms to control sieve approximations.
-Regarding the latter, note that there is a form of mis-specification \cite{Kleijn04,Kleijn06,Kleijn12b} that applies: $P_0^n$ is \emph{not equal} to the prior predictive distribution, so frequentist use of Bayesian methodology implies a marginal distribution for the data that does \emph{not} coincide with $P_0$.
-It appears that the asymptotic manifestation of this mismatch depends on the local prior predictive distributions $P_n^{\Pi|B}$: if those match $P_0^n$ closely enough (see lemma~\ref{lem:HTBnd}), testability is maintained and consistency obtains.
+Technically, our proposal is based on the same quantities that play a central role in \cite{Wong95} (which makes extensive use of Hellinger transforms to control sieve approximations) and \cite{Kleijn06}, which applies the minimax theorem in various ways to prove existence of tests.
+(In that sense, this work is more specific than \cite{Kleijn18} which is not limited to \iid\ data and does not apply the minimax theorem.)
+Regarding the connection with \cite{Kleijn06}, note that there is a form of mis-specification \cite{Kleijn04,Kleijn06,Kleijn12b} that applies: $P_0^n$ is \emph{not equal} to (localised versions of) the prior predictive distribution, so frequentist use of Bayesian methodology implies a marginal distribution for the data that does \emph{not} coincide with $P_0$.
+It appears that the asymptotic manifestation of this mismatch depends on the local prior predictive distributions $P_n^{\Pi|B}$: if those match $P_0^n$ closely enough (see lemma~\ref{lem:HTBnd}), testability is maintained and consistency obtains (but see \cite{Kleijn18} for much more).
 For analogies at the conceptual level, compare with Walker's notion of a \emph{restricted predictive density} in \cite{Walker04} and the concept of \emph{data-tracking} introduced in \cite{Walker05}, relating to Barron's counterexample \cite{Barron99} and that of Diaconis and Freedman \cite{Diaconis86}: if the prior assigns much weight to neighbourhoods of $P_0$ that are sensitive to \emph{data-tracking}, as defined in section~3.3 of \cite{Walker05}, inconsistency of the posterior may occur.
-From the perspective of this paper, it appears that data-tracking is controlled sufficiently whenever $\pi_{P_0}(W,B)<1$, for a collection of convex $W$ that cover the alternative and a suitably chosen $B$ with $\Pi(B)>0$.
+From the perspective of this paper, it appears that data-tracking is controlled sufficiently whenever $\pi_{P_0}(W,B)<1$, for a collection of convex sets $W$ that cover the alternative and a suitably chosen $B$ with $\Pi(B)>0$.

-To conclude, we note that proposed methods do not just concern the limit $n\rightarrow\infty$, but hold at finite values of $n\geq1$ (\eg\ lemma~\ref{lem:HTBnd}).
-Therefore, the alternative hypothesis $V$ can be made $n$-dependent without changing the basic building blocks.
-As such, not much needs to be adapted to these results to extend also to rates of posterior convergence.
-Ghosal, Ghosh and van~der~Vaart \cite{Ghosal00} build on Barron's and Schwartz's theorems to arrive at a formulation for posterior convergence at rate $(\ep_n)$, which, besides a sharper testing condition requires sufficiency of prior mass in specialized Kullback-Leibler neighbourhoods: